isaac-mason/linguine/README.md

 # linguine 🍝

-De-spaghettifies your event logic!
+De-spaghettify your event logic!
 Declaratively compose event logic with Topics and Streams.

 ## Installation